swiftlang/swift-testing/Sources/Testing/Testing.docc/testing-for-errors-in-swift-code.md

 }
 ```

-In your tests, validate that the code throws the error you expect by
+Create a test function that `throws` and `try` the code under test.
+If the code throws an error, then your test fails.

+To check that the code under test throws a specific error, or to continue a
-passing that error as the first argument of
+longer test function after the code throws an error, pass that error as the
-``expect(throws:_:sourcelocation:performing:)-1xr34``, and pass a
+first argument of ``expect(throws:_:sourcelocation:performing:)-1xr34``, and
-closure that calls the code under test:
+pass a closure that calls the code under test:

 ```swift
 @Test func cannotAddTagToObjectBeforeStartOfList() {